yyyaohhh/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Open command terminal and `cd` into that folder where the jar file is in.
+   1. Open command terminal and `cd` into the folder where the jar file is in.
 Use the `java -jar ModCraft.jar` command to run the application.<br>
    Expected: Shows the GUI with a set of sample modules.
 The window size may not be optimum.

 1. Saving window preferences